 - 12th of August: at Le Lavancher

 - 13th of August: at Les Houches

-- 14th of August: at Argentière & the famous “lights and sounds show” in Chamonix at les Gaillands (will be moved to the 15th if bad weather and the show begins strictly at nightfall)
+- 14th of August: at Argentière & the famous “lights and sounds show” in Chamonix at Les Gaillands (will be moved to the 15th if there’s bad weather, and the show begins strictly at nightfall)

 - 15th of August: Traditional ceremony Chamonix Fête des Guides 2017